Dirk Nowitzki: First playoff appearances (2000–2004)

-Franchise player (2004–2010)

-Nowitzki (#41) was the face of the Mavericks franchise from 2004 to 2019.

-2004–05 season: First All-NBA First Team selection
+Career-highs in scoring and first finals appearance (2004–2006)

 Before the 2004–05 NBA season, the Mavericks were re-tooled again.
 Center Erick Dampier was acquired from the Golden State Warriors in an eight-player trade.
 Also, Nowitzki's close friend and fellow international teammate Steve Nash left Dallas and returned to the Phoenix Suns as a free agent, going on to win two Most Valuable Player awards with the Suns.
 During the season, long-time head coach Don Nelson resigned, and his assistant Avery Johnson took on head coaching duties.
 In the midst of these changes, Nowitzki stepped up his game and averaged 26.1 points a game (a career high) and 9.7 rebounds; and his 1.5 blocks and 3.1 assists were also career-high numbers.
 On December 2, 2004, Nowitzki scored 53 points in an overtime win against the Houston Rockets, a career best.
 Nowitzki was voted to the All-NBA First Team for the first time.
 He also placed third in the league's MVP voting, behind Nash and Shaquille O'Neal.

 However, the Mavericks had a subpar 2005 NBA Playoffs campaign.
 In the first round, Dallas met Houston Rockets scoring champion Tracy McGrady and center Yao Ming.
 The Rockets took a 2–0 series lead before the Mavericks won three games in a row.
 After losing Game 6, Dallas won Game 7 convincingly and won the series even though Nowitzki struggled with his shooting.
 In the Western Conference Semi-finals, the Mavericks met the Phoenix Suns, the new club of Nash.
 They split the first four games before the Suns won the last two games.
 In Game 6, which the Mavericks lost in overtime, Nowitzki was not at his best: he scored 28 points, but also sank only 9 of his 25 field goal attempts and missed all five of his shots in overtime.

-2005–06 season: First NBA Finals appearance

 Prior to the 2005–06 NBA season, veteran Mavericks captain Michael Finley was waived, leaving Nowitzki as the last player remaining from the Mavericks' "Big Three" of Nash, Finley, and himself.
 Nowitzki averaged 26.6 points, 9.0 rebounds, and 2.8 assists during the season.
 Not only was this his third 2,000-point season, but his scoring average of 26.6 points was highest ever by a European.
 He improved his shooting percentage, setting personal season records in field goals (48.0%), three-point shots (40.6%) and free throws (90.1%).
 During the 2006 All-Star Weekend in Houston, Nowitzki scored 18 points to defeat Seattle SuperSonics guard Ray Allen and Washington Wizards guard Gilbert Arenas in the Three-Point Contest.